 For more information about recycling in Cuyahoga County, visit the Cuyahoga County Solid Waste District website and enter a material you'd like to know more about in the "What Do I Do With?" search box.
-More details about recycling plastics around Cleveland can be found here, and helpful videos are available on the Solid Waste District's YouTube channel.
+Their How to Recycle Right page is especially informative.
+Helpful videos are available on the Solid Waste District's YouTube channel.

 Help Tri-C recycle more by being conscientious about recycling.
-With mixed recycling collection, it’s never been easier – all recyclables can go together in a single bin!
-Beyond recycling being easy, below are some great reasons to recycle:
+Here are some great reasons to recycle:

 - Recycling keeps your campus, community, and workplace clean

 - Recycling creates jobs – according to the Ohio Department of Natural Resources, over 100,000 jobs in Ohio are dependent upon recycling

 Progress to date:

 Fun facts about recycling:

 - Recycling one aluminum can saves enough energy to power a TV for 3 hours and uses 95% less energy to make a new can than it would take to make a new can from raw materials.

 - Recycling one plastic bottle saves enough energy to power a 60-watt light bulb for 3 hours, and recycled plastic bottles can be made back into bottles or into carpet or clothing.

 - Paper is made from trees and every ton of paper recycled saves 17 trees!